Victoryca/flask-app/README.md

 Other libraries:

 3. Flask
+4. Requests
-4. Beautiful Soup
+5. Beautiful Soup
-5. Pandas
+6. Pandas
-6. Numpy
+7. Numpy

 ## How it works
 Provide article url(s) in the text box and click on submit.
 Multiple urls should be separated by a comma.